dikonikon/WebTupleSpace/README.md

 ## Matching using Hashes for Sharding, Indexing and Querying

-I've worked with tuplespaces such as JavaSpace in the past, and attempted to develop a scalable tuplespace both in Java, and in .net on Windows Azure, utilizing designs that should provide good scale-out performance such as Rings.
-It's hard work - there are some challenges with tuplespaces.
+Achieving constant time for tuple search and retrieval as the number of tuples increases to large numbers is challenging.
 Tuples themselves have a fairly arbitrary structure, and requests to match on tuples can be on any element within a tuple.
 When you add a tuple to a space you potentially change the way it should best be indexed.
 When you match on a tuple you are in effect querying on any element of the tuple.

-After previous attempts at it MongoDB seemed like a pretty good platform to solve this problem.
-It supports documents of varying structure within a collection, so tuples with widely varying numbers and types of elements are easy to store, provided you get the representation of them right.
+Mongodb supports documents of varying structure within a collection, so tuples with widely varying numbers and types of elements are easy to store within one collection, assuming a sufficiently flexible representation of them.

-MongoDB's autosharding is attractive as a means of horizontal scale out, provided you can arrive at a shard key that ensures a sufficiently random and even distribution of hashes.
-By so doing we naturally parallelize queries, adding more server hosts as required.
+MongoDB's autosharding is attractive as a means to scale out horizontally by adding machines, provided you can arrive at a shard key that ensures a sufficiently random and even distribution of the key used for sharding.
+By doing so we naturally partition data and parallelize queries, adding more server hosts as required.

 WebTupleSpace uses consistent hashing derived in the following way: each element is represented itself as a tuple comprising a string symbolic of its type, a string encoding of its value, and a hash derived by concatenating the type and value fields and applying an RSA256 hashing algorithm to it.
 The individual element hashes are then concatenated in order and a final RSA256 hash of this byte array is calculated.
 This becomes the shard key of the tuple.
 The ordering of the tuple elements is ensured simply by incorporating their index into their names: e1, e2 etc.